phroph/CryptoMonkeyService/README.md

 **NOTE:** If you want to have your service automatically track changes in this GitHub repo rather than fork your own (skipping steps 3 and 4), please reach out and we can work out a secure process for transferring an access token.

+### Local testing

+Run the Spring application locally from the `app` directory using the `mvn spring-boot:run` command.
+You will be able to hit the service locally using a URL like `http://localhost:8080/query/quote`
 ### First-time deployment

 To deployment all CDK resources the first time please run the following two commands: